cloudloudeu/GlobalAzureBootcamp2018/README.md

 * Azure SDK (https://www.microsoft.com/en-us/download/details.aspx?id=54289)

-## Contoso.
-Life after initial deployment
+## Workshop.
+Contoso - Life after initial deployment.
 Life has been going very well at *Contoso* as they just released the first version of their latest product in production.

 Yesterday, *Contoso* lack of visibility in production bite them back as issues started to appear, the support & development teams didn't have much information to help troubleshoot the errors.
 After a long retrospective meeting, they decided to improve their maturity in troubleshooting and management of their cloud infrastructure.